Christian Schlieker PhD

 Assistant Professor of Molecular Biophysics and Biochemistry

-Alternative nuclear transport (nuclear egress), Protein quality control and its relation to viral pathogenesis, DYT1 Dystonia
+Alternative nuclear transport (nuclear egress), Membrane dynamics, Protein quality control, viral pathogenesis, DYT1 Dystonia

 Mechanisms of membrane dynamics in relation to nuclear envelopathies and viral infection